NewTechInnovation/NewTechInnovation.github.io/_pages/about.md

 ---
 layout: page
-title: Mediumish Template for Jekyll
+title: I'm Shreyas
 permalink: /about
 comments: true
 ---

 # Welcome to The ChadGPT

-## About Me
-**Hey there!
-I'm Shreyas**, a tech enthusiast with a love for **data science**, **data governance**, and all things **innovation**.
+A tech enthusiast with a love for **data science**, **data governance**, and all things **innovation**.
 My deep dive into technology got turbocharged when I stumbled upon **OpenAI's ChatGPT**—a mind-blowing leap in **natural language processing**.
 Since then, I’ve been hooked on AI and its game-changing potential, and now I’m here to share this exciting journey with you.

 ## Mission of New Tech Innovation
 - **Explore the Coolest Tech**: From **AI** to **robotics** and beyond, we dive headfirst into the future.